Soebb/Web-Video-Parser/README.md

 ```bash
 | python uwvp.py | url | -i | -index      | index                           | Choosing the media file link from site by index |
 ```

+BY DEFAULT:

+ - video from youtube and pornhub downloads in the highest quality <br />
+ - video from youtube and pornhub downloads with video and audio <br />
+ - name for output media from unknown sites generates randomly <br />
+ - name for output media from youtube and pornhub generates by video title <br />
+ - path for output media is in the directory where the script installed <br />
+ - index for media from unknown site is None, means that with no given index you'll get the exception <br />

 # Thanks To The Developers Of